bcoles/kasld/README.md

 Similarly, the `/var/log/dmesg` log file may be readable by low privileged users, regardless of whether `dmesg_restrict` is enabled.
-Additionally, [an initscript bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=867747) present from 2017-2019 caused this file to be generated with `644` world-readble permissions.
+Additionally, [an initscript bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=867747) present from 2017-2019 caused this file to be generated with `644` world-readable permissions.

 The `kasld` wrapper script includes a check for readable log files, including